 Rookie of the Year: Caitlin Clark, Fever

-The league has still not made an official announcement regarding Rookie of the Year, but Charania reported that Clark will be the winner.
-That's no surprise after she put up one of the best debut seasons in league history.
+The league officially announced Clark as Rookie of the Year on Thursday.
+The only real surprise after she put up one of the best debut seasons in league history is that she did not win the award unanimously.
 Clark set the single-game assist record, single-season assist record, rookie scoring record and rookie 3-point record, became the first rookie to record a triple-double (she finished with two) and the first rookie to receive a Player of the Month honor.
 She finished seventh in the league in scoring and first in assists.

 Defensive Player of the Year: Napheesa Collier, Lynx